Hironogawa/devCo-git-intro/Syllabus.md

 6. Commit the changes. `git commit -m "commit message"`
 7. Push the changes to the remote repository. `git push`

-## 3.8 git resolve merge conflicts
+## 3.8 Git resolve merge conflicts

 Sometimes we have merge conflicts, if we merge a branch into another branch.
 That means, that the same file was changed in both branches we want to merge.
 That could happen, if we or one of our peers changed the same file in different branches.
 Git can't decide which changes to keep, so we need to resolve the merge conflict manually.